 Learn how to quilt fabric and add beautiful bespoke details to your products and garments.
-Quilting can be a wonderful way to up-date an item and take your sewing projects to the next level.
-Watch our corresponding YouTube tutorial for more details: Click Here.
+Quilting can be a wonderful way to update an item and take your sewing projects to the next level.
+Watch our corresponding YouTube tutorial for more details: How To: Quilt Fabric.

 What fabric to quilt?

 Start by thinking about the fabric you wish to quilt, this will depend on the project you are working on.
 It is possible to quilt a large variety of fabrics, such as cotton, poly cotton, upholstery, denim, wax cotton, leather, suede the list is truly endless.